Algorithmic market making in dealer markets with hedging and market impact: Introduction

 To build a relevant market making model for order-driven markets, and especially stock markets, it is important to take microstructure into account.
-For instance, Guilbaud and Pham \cite{guilbaud2013optimal} modeled the market bid-ask spread with a discrete Markov chain and studied the performance of a market maker submitting limit buy/sell order at the best bid/ask quotes and/or at the best bid plus one tick and best ask minus one tick.
-Guilbaud and Pham \cite{guilbaud2015optimal} studied a similar problem of optimal market making in a pro-rata limit order book, where the dealer may post limit orders but also market orders represented by impulse controls.
-Fodra and Pham \cite{fodra2015high, fodra2015semi} considered a model in which market orders arrive in the limit order book according to a point process correlated with the stock price itself.
-They modeled the market maker as an agent placing limit orders of constant size at the best bid and at the best ask, and solved the problem faced by a risk-averse market maker.
-More recently, in Abergel et al. \cite{abergel2020algorithmic}, the authors proposed a different model for the limit order book (first introduced in Abergel et al. \cite{abergel2016limit}), in which the limit orders, market orders, and cancel orders arrive according to Markov jump processes with intensities depending only on the state of the limit order book.
+For instance, Guilbaud and Pham~\cite{guilbaud2013optimal} modeled the market bid-ask spread with a discrete Markov chain and studied the performance of a market maker submitting limit buy and sell orders at the best limits or in front of them.
+Guilbaud and Pham~\cite{guilbaud2015optimal} studied a similar problem of optimal market making in a pro-rata limit order book, where the market maker may post limit orders but also market orders represented by impulse controls.
+Fodra and Pham~\cite{fodra2015high, fodra2015semi} considered a model in which market orders arrive in the limit order book according to a point process correlated with the stock price itself.
+They modeled a market maker as an agent placing limit orders of constant size at the best bid and at the best ask, and solved the problem faced by a risk-averse market maker.
+More recently, in Abergel et al.~\cite{abergel2020algorithmic}, the authors proposed a different model for the limit order book (first introduced in Abergel et al.~\cite{abergel2016limit}), in which the limit orders, market orders, and cancel orders arrive according to Markov jump processes with intensities depending only on the state of the limit order book.
 They considered the case of a market maker trading in this limit order book, and proposed a quantization-based algorithm to numerically solve the resulting high-dimensional problem.
-Finally, Capponi et al. \cite{capponi2021market} studied a discrete-time problem, assuming that the market maker can place bid and ask limit orders simultaneously on both sides at prespecified dates.
+Finally, Capponi et al.~\cite{capponi2021market} studied a discrete-time problem, assuming that the market maker can place bid and ask limit orders simultaneously on both sides at prespecified dates.
 In their framework, the number of filled orders during each period depends linearly on the distance between the fundamental price and the price of the market maker's limit order, with random slope and intercept coefficients.
 Using discrete-time optimal control theory, the authors managed to get an explicit characterization of the optimal strategy.\\